 As with any task application, reminders are essential tools.
-Outlook allows you to customize your reminders by selecting the date, time, and a specific sound if you like.
+Microsoft Outlook allows you to customize your reminders by selecting the date, time, and a specific sound if you like.
 The date choices are in a calendar format and the time choices are in 30-minute increments.

 For freelancers or others who charge clients by the hour, time tracking is a must.
-With Outlook you can use both Actual Work and Total Work fields or just one of them, depending on your exact needs.
+With Microsoft Outlook you can use both Actual Work and Total Work fields or just one of them, depending on your exact needs.
 For instance, you can use Actual Work for the billable amount and Total Work for the entire time spent on the task.
 Both fields record time in decimal hours.

-Outlook includes both percent complete and status fields to keep your projects and tasks on track.
+Microsoft Outlook includes both percent complete and status fields to keep your projects and tasks on track.
 As with time tracking, you can use both or just one, depending on your preference.

 The advantage to using them together is that if you mark a task as 100 percent complete, for example, the status field will automatically display Completed and the task will be scratched through.

 The status field also includes choices for In Progress, Waiting on Someone Else, and Deferred, each of which can be very helpful for staying on track.